Lani274/tutorial-flask-login/README.md

 ````

 Inside of *auth.py* we don't want the html code inside, but instead our templates.
-Replace the *p* tags with render_tenplate().
+Replace the *p* tags with render_template().
 Also add the code shown in the comments:
 ```python
 from flask import Blueprint, render_template # add this